Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has. – Margaret Mead

 Background Information for Teachers, Students, & Parents

-Here are some short videos about CREW that you can show your students before the field trip:
+Here are some short videos about the CREW project that you can show your students before the field trip:

 What is CREW?